chris-de-leon/dotfiles/README.md

 #### Alacritty

-1. Use the `.msi` installer on the [Alacritty releases](https://github.com/alacritty/alacritty/releases/tag/v0.13.2) page to install alacritty.
+1. Use the `.msi` installer on the [Alacritty releases](https://github.com/alacritty/alacritty/releases/tag/v0.13.2) page to install alacritty
 1. Download a [Nerd Font](https://www.nerdfonts.com/) of your choice and make sure it is added to your font library
 1. Create an Alacritty config file at `Users/<your user>/AppData/Roaming/alacritty/alacritty.toml` with the following values (the font family should be modified accordingly if you chose a font other than CaskaydiaCove):